315+ Telescopes Ranked

 • The Sky-Watcher Heritage 150P has nearly double the resolving power and just under 4 times the light gathering ability of the FirstLight AR80, along with a pair of high-quality eyepieces and a steady, easy-to-aim tabletop Dobsonian mount.
 The tube collapses for portability, too.

-• The Zhumell Z114/Orion StarBlast 4.5 Astro offers slightly more light gathering and resolving power than their 100mm counterparts and a sizeable gain in both qualities over the FirstLight AR80 as well, with a simple solid tubed tabletop Dobsonian design and decent included accessories to match.
+• The Zhumell Z114 offers slightly more light gathering and resolving power than their 100mm counterparts and a sizeable gain in both qualities over the FirstLight AR80 as well, with a simple solid tubed tabletop Dobsonian design and decent included accessories to match.

 Aftermarket Accessory Recommendations

 With the FirstLight AR80, a 32mm Plossl eyepiece will be sharper and have a wider true field than the stock 25mm Plossl.
-It will provide a magnification of 20x and a true field of 2.6 degrees, or over 5 times the angular diameter of the full Moon.
-At the other end of the spectrum, a 6mm “goldline” eyepiece will produce 107x with the FirstLight AR80, about as high as you should probably use but ideal for lunar, planetary, and double star viewing.
+It provides a magnification of 20x and a true field of 2.6 degrees, or over 5 times the angular diameter of the full Moon.
+At the other end of the spectrum, a 6mm “goldline” eyepiece will produce 107x magnification with the FirstLight AR80, about as high as I’d probably use but ideal for lunar, planetary, and double star viewing.
 At least one or two additional eyepieces—perhaps something around 15mm focal length (43x), like a 15mm SWA—will bridge the gap between low and high magnifications for lunar and deep-sky viewing.

 While expensive, a UHC nebula filter such as the Orion UltraBlock 1.25” will enhance contrast on nebulae like Orion within city skies and allow you to go after fainter large nebulae like the North America Nebula under sufficiently dark skies with the FirstLight AR80.

-An 80mm telescope is insufficient to show you much in the way of galaxies.
-Under dark skies, you might be just barely able to see the dust lanes and orbiting companions of Andromeda (M31), along with the eponymous cigar shape of M82 and its dust lanes.
-Most other galaxies will remain dim fuzzy streaks, orbs, and ovals, often hard to see at all, though you can still just barely glimpse a couple dozen galaxies within the Virgo Cluster at low magnification.
+An 80mm telescope is insufficient to show me much in the way of galaxies.
+Under dark skies, I’m just barely able to see the dust lanes and orbiting companions of Andromeda (M31), along with the eponymous cigar shape of M82 and its dust lanes.
+Most other galaxies remain dim fuzzy streaks, orbs, and ovals, often hard to see at all, though I can still just barely glimpse a couple dozen galaxies within the Virgo Cluster at low magnification.

 Zane Landers